makovalab-psu/NoiseCancellingRepeatFinder/mock_genome/README.md

 # Noise Cancelling Repeat Finder &mdash; Mock Genomes

+_Note that the term "genome", when used herein, means "mock genome" unless state otherwise._

-Simulated PacBio and Oxford Nanopore reads from fake genomes embedded with some tandem repeats.
+Simulated PacBio and Oxford Nanopore reads from mock genomes embedded with some tandem repeats.

 There are two genomes here.
 "Mock_hg38" mimics the distribution of repeat